-Kenya is one of the fastest growing economies in East Africa.
-However the gap between the richest and extreme poor widens

-Kenya is one of the fastest growing economies in Africa, with the economic growth rate at 4.9% in just the first quarter of 2015.
+Kenya is one of the fastest growing economies in Africa, with the economic growth rate at 5.7% between 2015 and 2019 according to world bank.
 With such a high economic growth rate, it attracts a lot of investors in all the sectors of business be it, agriculture, healthcare, finance, technology and so many more.
 Opportunities for growing Kenya are so many and varied.

 However, even with such promise in Kenya, there is still the part of society that lies forgotten and desolate.
 In any neighborhood in Kenya you will find a divide between the elite and the poverty stricken estates.
-Walking into different parts of Nairobi early in the morning, you will realize that the streets are filled with homeless men, women and children, sleeping on cardboard boxes and covering themselves with potato sacks.
+According to oxfarm.org , less than 0.1% of the population (8,300 people) own more wealth than the bottom 99.9%.
+Walking into different parts of downtown of Nairobi city early in the morning, you will realize that the streets are filled with homeless men, women and children, sleeping on cardboard boxes and covering themselves with potato sacks.
 Poverty in Kenya’s cities still astounds most given the fast growth of our economy.

 Negative factors such as HIV/AIDS, environmental hygiene, lack of education and lack of consistent and substantial income are contributing factors to the increasing population of underprivileged people.
 This section of the society requires all the positive aid it can be given if they are to rise from the position they are at right now.

-Serving orphaned and vulnerable children…how the children’s home was started.
+Serving orphaned and vulnerable children in the informal settlements of Kayole and Soweto…how the children’s home was started.

 Our children’s home has allowed us to open our doors to orphaned and vulnerable children housing them in our establishment Smile Community Centre Children Home.
 It has also allowed us to offer special programs such as a feeding program for the needy children and poor community members.